DhrBaksteen/Arduino-SPI-LM15SGFNZ07-LCD-Library/README.md

 -----
 ####Pin toggle functions
-The following functions toggle the control pins of the LCD
+The following functions toggle the control pins of the LCD.
 <table>
 <tr><td>LCD_RS_ON</td><td>Put the LCD in command mode</td></tr>
 <tr><td>LCD_RS_OFF</td><td>Put the LCD in data mode</td></tr>